aprescott/tenuki/README.md

 });
 ```

-# Configuring scoring and komi
+# Configuring scoring

-The default scoring is territory scoring.
-The scoring can be given as part of the `setup()` options:
+The default scoring method is territory scoring.
+The scoring rule is configured by `setup()`:

 ```js
 game.setup({